AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit1.md.txt

 - [ ] Use System.out.print at least two lines
 - [ ] Use System.out.println at least three times

-Please screenshot your code with result and include it in your Canvas assignment.

 ### Assignment 1.1.2